CaDaBu/Analysis-of-Ohio-Congressional-Districts/Index.md

 The approach will be relatively simple.
 Give a hypothetical district we will obtain a Democratic vote total, Republican vote total, and population total as follows.
-For each pricinct we will check if the coordinates for the barycenter fall within the district or not.
+For each precinct we will check if the coordinates for the barycenter fall within the district or not.
 If the point is in the district we will add the Democratic vote, Republican vote, and population of that precinct to the respective running total.
-After performing this process for each of the over 10,000 precincts we arive at the estimates for the precinct.
+After performing this process for each of the over 10,000 precincts we arrive at the estimates for the precinct.

-The most dificult part of the algorithm will be determining when a point is in a district or not.
+The most difficult part of the algorithm will be determining when a point is in a district or not.
 Districts often constitute polygons with over 1,000 vertices and hence are quite complicate and irregular objects.
 Thus determining membership of a point in a district presents a small challenge.

 To overcome this challenge, we first triangulate each polygonal district.
-In otherwords we decompose the complicated polygon which is the district into a large number of triangles.
-Triangles and convex shapes more generally have a regularity to their geometry.
+In other words we decompose the complicated polygon, which is the district into a large number of triangles.
+Triangles and convex shapes more generally have regularity to their geometry.
 Specifically the interior of convex shape is the intersection of half planes formed by the edges.
-Thus determining membership of a point in a convex shape reduces to determining membership in a half plane which can be performed by elementary geometry.
+Thus determining membership of a point in a convex shape reduces to determining membership in a half plane, which can be performed by elementary geometry.

-Since all the triangles in our triangulation form our district, it suffices to find Democratic vote, Republicant vote, and population totals for each triangle and then sum over all of the triangles.
+Since all the triangles in our triangulation form our district, it suffices to find Democratic vote, Republican vote, and population totals for each triangle and then sum over all of the triangles.

 An explicit look at the algorithm
 ---------------------------------

 As indicated above our first goal will be to create an algorithm to triangulate a district.
-To do this we need some basic geometry tools, the first being angle measurement.
+To do this we need some basic geometry tools.
+We need to be able to measure angles.
 The following function takes three points x1, x2, and x3, and measures the angle between the vector from x2 to x1 and the vector from x2 to x3 in a counter-clockwise direction.
 Note that the returned angle is given in units radians/pi.
 Thus a right